This type of pain is not only for adults. Approximately 1 in 5 school-age children and adolescents are likely to have them.

 Diagnostic images are not routinely indicated unless a structural cause is suspected or, possibly, unless the patient is very young and has no family history.
 The modalities include the following:

 - Magnetic resonance image.

-The electroencephalogram may be useful to assess the status of an underlying seizure disorder associated with headache or to exclude seizures in children with acute confusional migraines.
+The electroencephalogram may help assess the status of an underlying seizure disorder associated with headaches or exclude seizures in children with acute confusional migraines.